 Paula’s Choice Calm Redness Relief SPF 30 Moisturizer

 This is a creamy, mineral-based sunscreen containing sun-protecting active minerals zinc oxide and titanium dioxide that defend the skin against sun damage.
 Suitable even for extra sensitive skin, soothing plant extracts reduce redness while antioxidants and peptides calm the skin.
-As your skin may become more sensitive during pregnancy, it’s good to use this as a last step in your beauty routine before you step out of the house during the day.
+As your skin may become more sensitive during pregnancy, it’s good to use this as the last step in your beauty routine before you step out of the house during the day.

 Rosacea developed during pregnancy may also be alleviated by using metronidazole.
 Known to be safe for moms-to-be, it is an antibiotic which is commonly used to treat bacterial infections.
 Azelaic acid, usually prescribed for acne, is also effective in calming symptoms of rosacea.
 It has also proven to be safe for expectant mothers.

 The battle against fine lines and wrinkles doesn’t stop even when you’re pregnant.
 However, you should pay more attention to the ingredients listed on your anti-wrinkle creams and serums.

 Avoid prescription retinoids and over-the-counter skincare products containing retinol.
 While being powerhouses for erasing fine lines and wrinkles, some studies have shown that high doses of retinoids during pregnancy could be harmful to the fetus.
 So, it’s best that you stay away from prescribed retinoids like Differin, Renova, Retin-A, tretinoin and Tazorac.

 So, how do you continue with anti-ageing skincare during pregnancy?
 You may wish to use skincare products with vitamin C, niacinamide and antioxidants as they’re not known to be causes for concern for expectant mothers.
 However, do check with your physician if you have any doubts.